-- Installation of three shallow two-inch polyvinyl chloride (PVC) monitoring wells to a depth of approximately 12 feet. - Collection of two soil samples from each well boring: one near the ground surface and one just above the water table.
-(The subsurface sample could not be collected at all locations due to a high water table.) - Augering of five soil borings (one less than 15 feet deep).
+- Installation of three shallow two-inch monitoring wells to a depth of approximately 12 feet. - Collection of two soil samples from each well boring: one near the ground surface and one just above the water table.
+(The subsurface sample could not be collected at all locations due to a high water table.)

+- Augering of five soil borings (one less than 15 feet deep).
 Collection of two soil samples from each borehole: one near the surface and one just above the water table.
-The subsurface sample could not be collected at all locations due to a high water table.

-- Collection of one round of groundwater samples for analysis of Target Compound List (TCL) organics and Target Analyte List (TAL) inorganics. - Collection of five surface water/sediment samples in two creeks and the marsh.
+The subsurface sample could not be collected at all locations due to a high water table. - Collection of one round of groundwater samples for analysis of TCL organics and TAL inorganics. - Collection of five surface water/sediment samples in two creeks and the marsh.
 Analysis of all surface water/sediment samples for TCL organics and TAL inorganics. - Collection of Quality Assurance/Quality Control (QA/QC) samples in accordance with Naval Energy and Environmental Support Activity (NEESA) 20.02-047B. - Validation of all samples in accordance with United States Environmental Protection Agency (USEPA) guidelines.

-Figure 2-2 presents the locations of the sampling point for all media investigated during the SI.
+Figure 2-2 presents the location of the sampling points for all media investigated during the SI and the results.